 - 2-3 cloves garlic finely minced

-- Season the steak with salt and pepper and cook to medium or desired doneness.
+- Season the steak with salt and pepper.
+Grill the steak on a cast iron skillet over medium high heat until to your desired doneness.
 Remove from the skillet and set aside to rest.